jacksonzou123/runandgun/README.md

 May 20
 - Derek: Started work on bullet class
 - Jackson: added different classes, Player and Character, and trying to get head of the triangle to follow cursor

+May 21
+- Jackson: able to get cannon to follow player cursor